ibcl-anon/ibcl/README.md

 3. Fixed type error of input arguments to `zero_shot_model_locate.py`.

+4. Enabled flexible model sizes in `zero_shot_model_locate.py`.

-4. Modified the instructions below accordingly.
+5. Modified the instructions below accordingly.

 Next, we added a visualization script for the final results.
 Specifically,

-5. Added Python script `visualize_results.py` and modified the instructions accordingly.
+6. Added Python script `visualize_results.py` and modified the instructions accordingly.

 ## Instructions of running our code